suyash-srivastv/CardManager/README.md

 # First install the dependencies
 yarn install or npm i

-# Run the appp in android
+# Run the app in android
 npx react-native run-android
 ```